arenaxr/arena-docs/content/overview/photogrammetry.md

 -   Mesh Decimate (right click to add this node): Simplification Factor

+{% include alert type="goal" content="
 Make sure you have a good-looking and **<u>complete</u>** scan (it's ok if there are some holes/artifacts, we will fix those later).
-You will be using this model for the rest of the semester in various labs, so create a virtual model you are proud of!!
+You will be using this model for the remaining tutorials, so create a virtual model you are proud of!!
+"%}